jarusll/tokri/README.md

 - 🎨 Design by [Akshay Majgaonkar](https://www.linkedin.com/in/akshay-majgaonkar/)

 ## TODO
+- Theme using color scheme
+- Always on top behaviour(Opt in)
+- Offer drag with multiple formats
+- Add items from clipboard
+- Double click tray icon to wakeup
 - Spawn near cursor(Impossible on wayland it seems)
-- Offer drag with multiple formats
 - Free up gui thread from sending Image
-- Add items from clipboard
-- Accept clipboard contents
-- Search(is this even needed)?
 - Placeholder text and Image
 - Item count